hmrc/vat-service-guide/source/documentation/hints.html.md

 ## HMRC Assist for VAT

-This section contains guidance about how to integrate your software with the [HMRC Assist (MTD) API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/mtd-transaction-risking), which will be available from January 2027.
+This section contains guidance about how to integrate your software with the [HMRC Assist (MTD) API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/mtd-transaction-risking), which will be available from April 2027.

 ### Return submission